Section: Maintenance Commands (8)

 in which case they act as wildcards in constructed dhcp ranges, with

 the appropriate network part inserted.

-The special option id:* means "ignore any client-id
+For DHCPv4, the special option id:* means "ignore any client-id

 and use MAC addresses only."
 This is useful when a client presents a client-id sometimes